 Here is my list:

-- Dr Jonda Kerner, Developmental Pediatrician, gave the diagnoses of Classic Autism and referred to an Educational psychologist, Carey-Lee Vermoter at the Kenridge Health and Wellness Centre(i)
+- Dr Jonda Kerner(i) – Developmental Pediatrician, gave the diagnosis of Classic Autism and referred to an Educational Psychologist, Carey-Lee Vermoter at the Kenridge Health and Wellness Centre(i)

 - Jelly Beanz Inc(i) – Social worker Edith Kriel